Do I Need a Battery Monitoring System?

 There are two types of battery monitors.
 The first is a voltmeter.
 This type tracks voltage to give you an estimate of charge status.
 But voltmeters can sometimes give inaccurate readings.
 This is because weather and temperature can cause voltage changes.

 The other kind is shunt-based monitors.
 This type is more reliable than a simple voltmeter.
 Shunt-based monitors provide more information about your battery system.
+By now, you may be thinking, I do need a battery monitoring system for my boat, or my RV, or whatever.
+But before you decide, it’s important to understand your options.

 Do I Need a Battery Monitoring System or Lithium Battery Monitor?